Is Pesto Spicy?

 Garlic

 We're a bit wimpish when it comes to raw garlic.
-If you use just a tiny bit too much, you're in danger of your pesto tasting unpleasantly spicy.
-You could simply reduce the amount of garlic you use, but we prefer to roast the cloves before including them to ensure that we can still enjoy a robust garlicky taste but without the spiciness which is a hallmark of raw garlic.
+If you use just a bit too much, you're in danger of your pesto tasting unpleasant.
+You could simply reduce the amount of garlic you use, but we prefer to roast the cloves before including them to ensure that we can still enjoy a robust garlicky taste without the spiciness, which is a hallmark of raw garlic.

 Another important consideration is how you process your garlic cloves.
-Chopping them with a knife will give you the least intensity, while grating them with a very fine grater will result in a garlicky taste so strong that you'll think you've been assaulted.
+Chopping them with a knife will give you the least intensity, while finely grating them will result in a garlicky taste so strong that you'll think you've been assaulted.

 Pine nuts